Brexit jitters drive sterling volatility to record high, pound choppy

 "If new polls continue to show a tight race between the two campaigns as we approach the voting day, the outcome is likely to become even more uncertain and hence, volatility in sterling is likely to heighten further."

-Euro/sterling one-month implied volatility EURGBP1MO=, derived from an option that covers the referendum date and its aftermath, hit 26.2 percent according to Reuters data, exceeding the previous record of around 25 percent hit during the global financial crisis in 2008.
+Euro/sterling one-month implied volatility, derived from an option that covers the referendum date and its aftermath, hit 26.2 percent according to Reuters data, exceeding the previous record of around 25 percent hit during the global financial crisis in 2008.

-The equivalent sterling/dollar one-month implied volatility rocketed to 28.15 percent GBP1MO=R, close to its 2008 peak of around 29 percent.
+The equivalent sterling/dollar one-month implied volatility rocketed to 28.15 percent, close to its 2008 peak of around 29 percent.

 NERVOUSNESS

-The pound GBP=D4 fell to its lowest since mid-April before recovering to trade at $1.4265, up 0.15 percent on the day ahead of a fresh set of opinion polls likely to be released later.
-The euro was up 0.4 percent at 79.20 pence EURGBP=D4, having hit an 8-week high of 79.865 pence earlier in the day.
+The pound fell to its lowest since mid-April before recovering to trade at $1.4265, up 0.15 percent on the day ahead of a fresh set of opinion polls likely to be released later.
+The euro was up 0.4 percent at 79.20 pence, having hit an 8-week high of 79.865 pence earlier in the day.

 The Brexit issue has dominated the market since late last year, driving a decline of more than 10 percent in sterling on a trade-weighted basis between mid-November and mid-April.